Jim-BITracks/Hands-on-Azure-Data-Studio/content/Book_I/Introduction/readme.md

 [Back](../readme.md)

 # Introduction
 Back in 1980, while busily programming Basic on a Dec PDP-11 in Cincinnati, I was introduced by a friend to a new software product called ‘VisiCalc’.
 It was the burgeoning micro-computer era, along with the infancy of personal software programs.
-My less than thoughtful reaction to the glowing flicker of green lines and text in VisiCalc, was “**Meh**… not really feeling it”.
+My less than thoughtful reaction to the glowing flicker of green lines and text in VisiCalc, was “**Meh… not really feeling it**”.
 After all, who really needs an *electronic* Spreadsheet...

 I now realize how quickly I dismissed not only a revolutionary product, but an entirely new way to personally interact with software.
-Forty years later, with my acquired gray and white hair, and while attending the SQL PASS Summit conference in Seattle, I was introduced to a new product called “Azure Data Studio”.
-This time my reaction was not: ‘**Meh**…’; but instead: ‘**Wow!**’.
+Forty years later, with my acquired gray and white hair, and while attending the 2019 SQL PASS Summit conference in Seattle, I was introduced to a new product called “Azure Data Studio”.
+This time my reaction was not: ‘**Meh...**’; but instead: ‘**Wow!**’.

 ## Who this book was written for
 Data and Database engineers, and anyone who is involved in exploring and analyzing data.
 This includes SQL developers, data analysts, data scientists, and database administrators.
 This books will also be helpful for professionals involved in data integration and data warehousing, as well as for Python and PowerShell developers looking for a *data centric* platform for using their language of choice.

-In addition, you do not need to be on **Azure**!
-Azure Data Studio works equally as well with on-premise databases as it does with databases living on the Azure platform.
+In addition, diverging from the name, you do not need to be on **Azure**!
+Azure Data Studio works equally as well with on-premise databases as it does with databases housed on the Azure platform.

 ## What you need to get the most from this book
 Azure Data Studio is free for both private and commercial use, and can be downloaded from: